 SPEA-V 639 Managing Government Operations (3 cr.)
 P: SPEA-V 502.
 This is an introductory survey of operations management.
 Emphasis is placed on the analysis, design, and management of operation systems using models from operations management.
 Readings, lectures, and structured exercises are used to present the models and demonstrate their application.
 SPEA-V 640 Law, Public Management, and Public Policy (3 cr.)
-This is a capstone seminar that examines how courts and public actors interact to produce public policy.
+This is a capstone seminar that examines how courts and public actern interact to produce public policy.
+The pattern and public actors interact to produce public policy.
 The nature of public policy and the capacity of judicial decisions to effect public policy will be examined and analyzed.

-SPEA-V 643 Natural Resource Management and Policy (3 cr.)
+SPEA-V 643 Natural Resource Management and Policy

+(3 cr.)
 P: SPEA-V 517.
 This course evaluates a broad range of contemporary resource policies, cases, and controversies, using bioeconomic resource management models as an intuitive aid, wherever possible.
 Topics include fishery management, forestry policy, tropical deforestation, water management policy, nature preservation/endangered species, sustainable development, and national income accounting.